HorizenOfficial/developer-horizen-global/docs/introduction/Car-registry-tutorial.rst

                              List<ZenBoxData> outputZenBoxesData,
                              CarBuyOrderInfo carBuyOrderInfo,
                              long fee,
-                             long timestamp) {
+                             byte version) {
-        super(inputZenBoxIds,
-              inputZenBoxProofs,
-              outputZenBoxesData,
+        super(inputZenBoxIds, inputZenBoxProofs, outputZenBoxesData, fee);
-              fee, timestamp);
         this.carBuyOrderInfo = carBuyOrderInfo;
+        this.version = version;
     }

-The constructor receives all the parameters related to regular boxes handling (box ids to be opened, proofs to open them, regular boxes to be created, fee to be paid and timestamp), and pass them up to the superclass.
+The constructor receives all the parameters related to regular boxes handling (box ids to be opened, proofs to open them, regular boxes to be created, fee to be paid), and pass them up to the superclass.
 Moreover, it receives all other parameters specifically related to the custom boxes; in our example, the transaction needs info about the sell order that it needs to open, and it finds in the CarBuyOrderInfo object.